 2. Get the right supplies

 While it’s fine to practice calligraphy drills using a ballpoint pen or a pencil, when you’re ready to take things to the next level, it’s important to have the right tools.
-If you’re just starting out, or aren’t yet sure calligraphy is for you, it might seem sensible to buy cheaper supplies – but calligraphy tools aren’t all created equal.
-If you use poor quality tools your lettering may not come out the way you hope, and you might feel disheartened, or wrongly assume that you’re not cut out for this type of art.
+If you’re just starting out, or aren’t yet sure calligraphy is for you, it might seem sensible to buy cheaper supplies.
+However, it is worth keeping in mind that calligraphy tools aren’t all created equal.
+If you use poor quality tools your lettering may not come out the way you hope, and you might feel disheartened or wrongly assume that you’re not cut out for this type of art.